 Authors: Please record the screencapture videos for the “SCREEN” shots and upload the videos and a summary on your project page: https://review.jove.com/account/file-uploader?src=20784273

-For image acquisition, set the frame rate to at least 60 frames per second [1] and set the image bit depth to 12 bits [2].
-Acquire images for at least 10 seconds [3].
-Then, set the frame naming format and file type [4-TXT].
+For image acquisition, set the image bit depth to 12 bits [1] and the frame rate to at least 60 frames per seconds [2].
+Then, set the number of frames so that images are acquired for at least 10 seconds [3].
+Set the frame naming format and file type [4-TXT].
+Start acquiring images [5].

-SCREEN: To be provided by authors: The frame rate being set to 60 frames per second.

 SCREEN: To be provided by authors: The image bit depth being adjusted to 12 bits.

+SCREEN: To be provided by authors: The frame rate being set to 100 frames per second.

-SCREEN: To be provided by authors: Image acquisition begins.
+SCREEN: To be provided by authors: The number of frames being set to 1000.

 SCREEN: To be provided by authors: The frame naming format being set to yyyy_mm_dd_hh_ss_mm_mss, and the file type being set to PNG or TIFF.
 TXT: Frame naming format: yyyy_mm_dd_hh_ss_mm_mss; The file type must be PNG or TIFF, not BMP

+SCREEN: To be provided by authors: Image acquisition begins.

 To prepare datasets for neural network training, launch MATLAB (Matlab) [1].
 Open the script file DatasetsPreparation.m (Datasets_Preparation_dot_m) [2-TXT].

 SCREEN: To be provided by authors: MATLAB is being launched.